 Steve Gladstone, Yale’s Craig W. Johnson '68 Head Coach of Heavyweight Crew

-Steve Gladstone, regarded as one of the premier rowing coaches in the United States, was named the new head coach of Yale's heavyweight crew in 2010 and his first spring racing season was 2011.
-Yale Heavyweight Crew has risen to new heights under his leadership, and Gladstone was rewarded with a 2015 USRowing Medal while being named Ivy League Coach of the Year.
+Steve Gladstone, regarded as one of the premier rowing coaches in the United States, was named the head coach of Yale's heavyweight crew in 2010 and his first spring racing season was 2011.
+Yale Heavyweight Crew has risen to new heights under his leadership, and Gladstone was rewarded with a 2015 USRowing Medal while being named Ivy League Coach of the Year in 2015 and 2016.

 In 2014-15, the varsity saw its best finishes in nearly a decade, taking the Eastern Sprints and beating Harvard at the 150th Yale-Harvard Regatta.
 The varsity went on to defeat national champion Washington in the final of the Ladies' Challenge Plate at the Henley Royal Regatta.

 The Yale heavyweight varsity eight went on to take the 2015 Head of the Charles and then the 2016 Eastern Sprints before finishing second at the national championships.

 "I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said when he was hired.
 "To be a part of Yale's storied rowing tradition is indeed an honor."

 Gladstone led the University of California men's crew program to six IRA championships during two coaching stints with the Golden Bears and also served as the director of rowing operations at Brown where he won four Eastern Sprints titles.
 More recently, he was a director at the California Rowing Club, helping develop post-graduate oarsmen for the U.S. National Team.